rtaylor034/datapack-archive-unfinished/README.md

 A native, easy to use dependency manager aswell as a framework/specification for all packs.<br>
 Supports versioning aswell as optional dependencies (referred to as 'supports').

-*Pretty much completely unrelated to [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1), which is just a library.*
+*Pretty much completely unrelated to [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1).*

 ### Current State Provides
-The process is as follows:
+The procedure of utilizing this pack is as follows:
+0. `Developer` develops `Pack`; Adds `SlimeCore v2` to their world at any point.
 1. After completing `Pack`, `Developer` runs [getinstallcommands](Packs/SlimeCore%20v2/data/slimec/functions/api/admin/getinstallcommands.mcfunction) providing specified information about `Pack`, including a download/repo link.
     - Packs specified as dependencies/supports must be present in the `Developer`'s world and installed using SlimeCore (via this same process).
 2. `Developer` copy and pastes the commands generated by [getinstallcommands](Packs/SlimeCore%20v2/data/slimec/functions/api/admin/getinstallcommands.mcfunction) before the first lines in `Pack`'s LOAD entrypoint function.